cFocusWeb/blanchette-website/content/chocolato/presentation-chocolato.en.md

 list:
   title: Banner presentation
 ---
 A true passion project led by love of chocolate, Chocolato is founded in 2015 by the group and an associate, Guyaume Arsenault.
-With the desire to offer an experience that is at the crossroads between a dairy bar and a chocolate shop inspired by the most prestigious Italian chocolate shops, a first location opens in Sainte-Foy.
+With the desire to offer an experience that is at the crossroads between a dairy bar and a chocolate shop inspired by the most prestigious Italian chocolate shops, a first location opens in Ste-Foy.

 The purest, best quality ingredients are the basis and inspiration for Chocolato’s products.
 In addition to 20 choices of chocolate dippings, Chocolato was truly a pioneering force in offering the dipped ice-cream experience year-round.